abstractsun/braindump/README.md

 ## Other tricks

+- To select the text editor that braindump uses, export an environment variable (`$BRAINDUMP_EDITOR`, `$VISUAL`, or `$EDITOR`)
+    - `$BRAINDUMP_EDITOR` gets highest priority and can safely accept command line parameters
+    - The default text editor is nano, which is is simple and easy to use
+    - vim provides the best experience
 - Files in the `tasks/archived` and `logs/archived` subdirectories are ignored, allowing the creation of a new task/log files with the same names
-- When opening a task file, `:loadview` is invoked to load the existing vim view if it exists.
+- When opening a task file in vim, `:loadview` is invoked to load the existing vim view if it exists.
 This is useful when the view contains folded lines
 - Adding "?" to the end of some commands which would otherwise open a file will instead print the name of the file
     - This works for `./note`, `./idea`, `./todo`, `./task [TASKNAME]`, `./log [LOGNAME]`, `./queue`, and `./scratch`
     - This can be used in vim to open another braindump file in a separate buffer without using termcap, for example: